ronMoshailov/DnD-Zone/README.md

 3. **Enjoy the Experience**
    - Explore the features and enjoy playing as your selected role!

-### Note:
-This project was originally built as a website with a server backend using PHP.
-However, running the project locally no longer requires a server because it is now displayed as static files using Live Server or any similar local hosting method.

 ## Installation and Setup

 1. Clone repository to your local machine.